nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <include src="../book/specifyingRequirements/featureList/what/unit-inElsewhere-asFlat.md" boilerplate/>
 </modal>

 * **Why?**: So far, we have user stories we want to include in the MVP version.
-But user stories simply tell us user needs.
+But user stories simply tell us _user needs_.
 To move towards a product design, we need to design product _features_ of the product can fulfill those user needs.

 * **Submission:** Note down the feature list in your online project notes document.